Generating Labels for Regression of Subjective Constructs using Triplet Embeddings: Experiments

 \section{Experiments}

-We conduct two simulated experiments and one human annotation experiment using Mechanical Turk to verify the efficacy of our approach.
-We use the two synthetic data sets proposed in \cite{Booth2018}, for which the values for $\bm{Z}$ are known.
-We use this data because the reconstruction errors can be computed and we can assess the quality of the resulting labels.
-The two tasks correspond to videos of green frames with varying intensity of color over time and where hidden construct $\bm{Z}$ is the intensity of green color (shown in thick black lines in Figure~\ref{fig:example}).
-The video in task A is 267 seconds long, and 178 seconds long in task B.
+We conduct two simulation experiments and one human annotation experiment using Mechanical Turk to verify the efficacy of our approach.
+We use the two synthetic data sets proposed in \citep{Booth2018}, for which the values for $\bm{Z}$ are known.
+We use this data because the reconstruction errors can be computed and we can assess the quality of the resulting labels, in contrast to experiments with affect, where the underlying signal is unknown.
+The two tasks correspond to videos of green frames with varying intensity of color over time and where the hidden construct $\bm{Z}$ is the intensity of green color (shown in thick black lines in \autoref{fig:example}).
+The video in task A is 267s long, and 178s long in task B.

-To construct our triplet problem we first downsample the videos to 1Hz, so that the number of frames $n$ equals the length of the video in seconds.
-This reduces the number of unique triplets, since the number grows $\mathcal{O}(n^3)$, which may become prohibitively large.
+To construct our triplet problem we first downsample the videos to 1Hz, so that the number of frames $n$ equals the length of the video in seconds to reduce the number of unique triplets.
 We also set the dimension $m$ to $1$, since we want to find a 1-dimensional embedding that represents the intensity of green color over time.